apjklab/apjklab.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper titled “Diffeomorphic Image Registration using Lipschitz Continuous Residual Networks” was accepted by MIDL 2022 :tada:
+Our paper titled “Diffeomorphic Image Registration using Lipschitz Continuous Residual Networks” was accepted by MIDL 2022.